dogfriendbookclub/Application/docs/specification/features.md

 ## Search capabilities PRIORITY
-a user should be able to Search for a cast member / crew member and find what other productions they have been apart of.
+a user should be able to Search for a cast member / crew member and find what other productions they have been a part of.
 It will say exactly what they did on that show and the years they did that role

 when typing and entering something in search bar, we should get results that can be split up into 6 categories